Meet the Team

 During more than six years as a Lead School Counselor, Lisa coordinated and delivered professional learning and developed resources for K-12, managed staff and special projects, conducted site visits, and implemented initiatives for systemic change.
 An Education Pioneer Visiting Fellow and a current Board Member of the Illinois School Counselor Association (ISCA), Lisa received the inaugural “Golden Child” Award for the Office of College and Career Success and was the ISCA School Counselor Advocate of the Year (2015).

-+ DANIELLE DUARTE (Director of Professional Development, Trainer/Consultant)
++ DANIELLE DUARTE (Lead Professional Development Specialist)

 Danielle trains school counselors and administrators as the Director of Professional Development for Hatching Results.
 A former school counselor, she successfully wrote the Elementary and Secondary School Counseling Program Grant for her past district.
 As the Grant Project Director, Danielle assisted the district in hiring, training, and supporting new school counselors.
 Danielle has experience at all levels and earned RAMP (Recognized ASCA Model Program) status.